patternfly/patternfly-react/packages/patternfly-4/react-styles/README.md

 # @patternfly/react-styles

-Library that provides CSS-in-JS capabilites along with build plugins to convert raw css imports to a consumable form for JS.
+Library that provides CSS-in-JS capabilities along with build plugins to convert raw css imports to a consumable form for JS.
 This approach is very similar to how [css-modules][css-modules] works.

 ## Getting Started